GalushkoArt/pact-demo/README.md

 make full-workflow
 ```

+### Kafka Messaging Using Protobuf

+The demo includes asynchronous communication over Kafka.
+The provider publishes
+`PriceUpdate` events encoded with Protocol Buffers and the new consumer subscribes
+to the same topic.
+Pact tests exercise this flow with the protobuf plugin.
+Scenarios
+related to ordering or delivery guarantees are better covered with integration tests.

 But suggest following the step-by-step instructions in the "Contract Testing Workflow Demonstration" section.

 ### 5. Implementing Your Own Contract Tests